SaftIng/safting.github.io/doc/restinterface/triplestore.md

 - application/n-triples,
 - text/nquads

 **Important note:** It is called *prefered* value and not *default* value, because it is not guarantueed that the later implementation supports it and so you should not rely on it.
+Instead, add a full list of accepted content types.

 ### Required parameters